Cobb County Assistance Programs.

 There are many churches, charities, and USDA food assistance programs in Cobb County.
 Many volunteers and groups pass out groceries or they serve meals to the poor, children, and unemployed among others.
 Some resources are below.

 Greater Community Mission Center ((770) 590-8510) runs a food pantry and clothing closet.

 Receive counseling, information on low income programs and food from Shepherd's House.
 Dial (770) 792-0097.
 They run a food pantry for qualified individuals.

 Cobb County and Marietta Georgia is also served by many other food banks, churches, and charity organizations.
-Find a listing of more food banks in Cobb County.
+Find a listing of more free food banks in Cobb County.

 Health and medical services

 Marietta based West End Medical Centers, Inc. offers services such as general check ups, obstetrics, and blood tests.
 There are also free or low cost prescription drug medications, insulin and immunizations as well as other medical services.
 All programs are made available on a sliding fee scale.
 In addition, Medicaid, Medicare, and private insurance is accepted as well.
 Phone (770) 919-0025.